Table of Contents Hide

 To get the child out of the trauma, it is very important to know the trauma triggers.
 The following can be done:

 - Keep a watch on behavioral patterns and reactions of the child which do not seem to “fit” in the situation.
-List down things which can make your child anxious, or results in a tantrum or outburst.
+List down things that can make your child anxious, or results in a tantrum or outburst.

 - Help your child avoid situations that trigger traumatic recalls, at least until more healing has occurred.